richelbilderbeek/correct_cpp/faq.md

 These scripts work on Travis CI, which uses a Ubuntu GNU/Linux distro.

+## Why do you prefer a command-line interface over an interactive interface?

+Because a command-line interface can be used in scripts.
+And you program will be tested by scripts.

 ## Why don't you put the `.pro` files in each chapter's GitHub?

 Advantages of putting the `.pro` files I use in the GitHub: